prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 ###### S1 Section 9, Lecture 80 - Note about @PostConstruct and @PreDestroy Method Signatures
 **Special Note about @PostConstruct and @PreDestroy Method Signatures**
-- The method refering below is the method where you'll use the annotations
+- The method referring below is the method where you'll use the annotations

 ****Access modifier****
 The method can have any access modifier (public, protected, private)